Current Time in Mazār-e Sharīf

 How to Check Current Time in Mazār-e Sharīf, Afghanistan

-Select a time range on the grid: Drag across the 24-hour timeline to highlight a meeting window in purple, then adjust it with the left and right handles if you need a tighter slot.
-If you drag a morning range in Mazār-e Sharīf, Afghanistan, you can immediately see whether it lands in workable hours for a remote team in the US or UK, which helps avoid scheduling a call during the night shift for one side.
+3. Select a time range on the grid: Drag across the 24-hour timeline to highlight a window in purple, then adjust it with the left and right handles or move it by dragging the center.
+For example, selecting a morning block in Mazār-e Sharīf helps you see whether it lands in acceptable business hours for London or becomes too early for New York.

 About Mazār-e Sharīf Time Zone